saud-aslam/Java-Applications/README.md

 <li><strong>Spring Annotation</strong>: Rather than explicitly annotating beans, we can create @compnent annonation in the classes which are supposed to be added in dependencies for the application to run in IoC.
 This is done in  <strong>TwitterCLIComponentScan</strong> class.</li>
 <li><strong>Spring Boot</strong>:<strong>TwitterCLISpringBoot</strong> class uses spring framework auto configuration mode to manage dependencies automatically without much configurations to be done manually.</li>
 </ol>
-<h3 id="test">Test</h3>
-<p>Mockito testing framework was used to perform unit testing on twitter service layer by mocking DAO layer.
-Dao layer i.e TwitterResDAO module went through Junit tests cases on Create, findbyId and deletebyId methods in the Dao layer.</p>
 <h2 id="enhancement-and-issues-1">Enhancement and Issues</h2>
 <ol>
 <li>Search by ID and Delete by ID can be cumbersome, rather possible improvement could be to get a list of all tweets maybe by searching hashtags or text and then delete them with interactive mode. </li>